FOREX-Euro falls, ECB bond buys offer limited relief

 "As soon as there is a loss of confidence (in the U.S.), foreigners stop buying U.S. assets.
 It's also the same as in Europe, but the U.S. has a large current account deficit to fund, whereas Europe doesn't.

+"That means that the pressure on the euro on the margin is not as dramatic as on the dollar.
+This is the primary reason why the euro hasn't weakened more," he said.

-Goldman held its euro/dollar forecast at $1.45 for the next three months, while it sees the pair rising to $1.50 in six months.
+Goldman held its euro/dollar forecast at $1.45 in the next three months, while it sees the pair rising to $1.50 in six months.

 It sees more dollar weakness versus the yen, lowering its three-month dollar/yen forecast to 77.00 yen from 82.00, and sees the U.S. currency falling to 74.00 yen in a year's time.

-The dollar fell 0.7 percent to 77.84 yen on Monday, having slipped to around 77.45 on the EBS trading platform in early Asian trade.
-It was down roughly the same amount at 0.7620 Swiss francs , in sight of a record low around 0.7480 plumbed earlier in the day.
+The dollar fell 1 percent to 77.60 yen on Monday, having slipped to around 77.45 on the EBS trading platform in early Asian trade.
+It was down roughly the same amount at 0.7602 Swiss francs , hovering in range of a record low around 0.7480 plumbed earlier in the day.

-The U.S. currency has shed more than 9 percent against the Swiss franc since the start of July and about 4 percent against the yen as investors have ploughed into those currencies on the view they offer the most security from a darkening economic outlook and worries over U.S. and European sovereign debt.
+Over the past month the U.S. currency has shed some 6 percent against the Swiss franc and about 4 percent against the yen as investors have ploughed into those currencies on the view they offer the most security from a darkening economic outlook and worries over U.S. and European sovereign debt.

 Demand for the franc and the yen kept alive the threat of intervention by Swiss and Japanese authorities to weaken their currencies, whose strength eats into their exports.

 Market participants expect Japanese authorities will re-enter the market if the dollar falls to 77.10 yen -- the level at which it sold yen for dollar last week.
-(Additional reporting by Jessica Mortimer; Editing by John Stonestreet)
+(Editing by John Stonestreet)

 * Aims to cut petroleum product imports by 60 pct - document (Adds context)